om-veer/ziti-doc/docusaurus/OpenZiti/docs/quickstarts/zac/installation.md

+---
+title: Installation
+---
 # Installing Ziti Administration Console

-The Ziti Administration Console (ZAC) is a UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../../overview#overview-of-a-ziti-network).
+The Ziti Administration Console (ZAC) is a UI provided by the OpenZiti project which will allow you to configure and explore a [Ziti Network](../overview#overview-of-a-ziti-network).
 Installing the ZAC is relatively straightforward and can be accomplished in two basic ways shown below.

 ## Setting up the Ziti Admin Console